 8. You Experience Physical Symptoms with No Clear Cause

 Therapists explore the mind-body connection and help you identify how stress or trauma manifests physically.
 Therapy reduces somatic symptoms by addressing their emotional origin.
+Beyond relief, working with a therapist can help you adapt to changes, learn new coping strategies, and improve your overall quality of life, especially if you’re managing a chronic condition or dealing with ongoing uncertainty.

 9. You Struggle with Negative Self-Talk or Self-Worth